casperdcl/brace/README.md

   + If you want, you can support my work [here](https://cdcl.ml/sponsor)
   + No data (queries, answers, IP addresses, etc.) are sent to any third-party
   + Answers are generated based on the Bible so should be in the public domain
-- The underlying AI can misinterpret text (*machina imperfecta sub divina* rather than *deus ex machina*), so please verify all Bible references/citations
+- :warning: The underlying AI can misinterpret text (*machina imperfecta sub divina* rather than *deus ex machina*), so please verify all Bible references/citations
+  + An AI Bible *study* tool is not an authoritative Bible *substitute*

 ## Further reading